 Programs meant for general use in a production environment are documented in the published SharePlex documentation.
 If you do not find documentation for a program in a SharePlex directory, do not attempt to run it.
 Contact Quest Technical Support first.

-The directory structure and files within the two main SharePlex directories differs slightly between the UNIX and Windows platforms.
 Files and directories can vary from version to version of SharePlex, but the basic structure appears as follows.

 SharePlex product directory